-The word ‘spirituality’ conjures up all kinds of references, implications and ideas in people’s minds.
+The word spirituality conjures up all kinds of references, implications and ideas in people’s minds.
 People’s notions of spirituality may consist of: the spiritual character of thought, incorporeal ideology, devotion, traditional religion, the supernatural, or a delicately refined amalgamation of these.
 Irrespective of what spirituality means to each individual, those driven by it seek to make progress towards some sort of attainment.
 If this was not true, the person would be pursuing something else.
-This is the basis of the ‘mine is bigger than yours’ phenomenon in spirituality.
+This is the basis of “spiritual competition” or the “mine is bigger than yours” phenomenon in spirituality.
+It’s another aspect of the phenomenon known as spiritual ego.

-While the phenomenon has its roots in concepts like the ‘peacock tail effect’ in evolutionary psychology, the word bigger here doesn’t merely refer to size.
+While the phenomenon has its roots in concepts like the peacock tail effect in evolutionary psychology, the word “bigger” here doesn’t merely refer to size.
 It refers to a higher level of sophistication, forms of superiority and validation of authenticity of the spiritual experience.
 Apart from the base idea of one religion being better than another, this phenomenon shows itself up in multiple ways, especially in an age of ‘power yoga’ and ‘power spirituality’.
-These are just some instances in which you might see the competition manifest itself in the world of spirituality.
+These are just some instances in which you might see the spiritual competition manifest itself in the world of spirituality.

 The inner circle syndrome

-In many ashrams or retreats there are likely to be one or two key spiritual leaders who are at the so called helm of affairs.
+In many ashrams or retreats there are likely to be one or two key spiritual leaders who are at the so-called helm of affairs.
 It is quite common in such situations to see some followers losing focus on their spiritual pursuit, while aiming to get closer to the Guru or spiritual leader.
-They want to become part of the inner circle; there are some who even go to the extent of wanting to be the ‘favourite’ follower or disciple.
+They want to become part of the inner circle — it is the spiritual ego at work.
+Demonstrating the typical spiritual competition mindset, there are some who even go to the extent of wanting to be the “favorite” follower or disciple.
 While there is nothing particularly wrong with this, it simply isn’t what a spiritual journey should be about.

 The journey/destination conflict